 Discover the ancient art form of mosaics—with a contemporary twist!
 Layer and mix Crayola® Model Magic to create unique, detailed sculptures.

-To create tesserae for your own mosaic, press thin layers of different colors of Model Magic together into strips.
+Once presentations are complete, students prepare to create tesserae for their own mosaics.
+Begin by pressing thin layers of different colors of Model Magic together into strips.
 Blend primary colors, or add white, to make new hues.
 For a marbled effect, slightly twist and knead colored layers together.
-You could also create solid-color tesserae.
-Use your imagination to try different techniques to mix, layer, and imprint the modeling material.
-Cut your strips into tiny pieces with Crayola Scissors.
-Air-dry your tesserae overnight.
+Solid-color tesseraes can also be created.
+Encourage students to use their imaginations to try different techniques to mix, layer, and imprint the modeling material.
+Cut strips into tiny pieces with Crayola Scissors.
+Air-dry tesseraes overnight.

-Place your tesserae in a design on foam board.
+Students place tesserae in a design on foam board.
 Try laying some flat.
 Turn others on their sides or stand them up to add height.
 Exchange tesserae with classmates for more variety.
-Experiment with designs to find one that pleases you.
+Experiment with designs to find one that are aesthetically pleasing.

-Attach your mosaic pieces with Crayola School Glue.
-Air-dry your design before you display it.
+Students attach mosaic pieces with Crayola School Glue.
+Air-dry design before displaying them.

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage ins